 Constituent Data: Mailing Addresses

 The address standard is enforced, to some extent, by a background job that runs when constituent information is updated and saved.
 Variations from the format below must be created as an alternate contact type in the contact details tab.
+Please note you may select a PO Box address as the primary postal address and list a street address as an alternative home address.

-When entering the Primary Mailing Address, please adhere to the following guidelines:
+When entering the Primary Mailing Address, please adhere to the following guidelines: https://auspost.com.au/content/dam/auspost_corp/media/documents/Appendix-01.pdf

-Spell street names in full with correct Title Case capitalization.
+Spell street names with correct Title Case capitalization.
+Follow Australia Post/QAS recommendation on whether thoroughfares are abbreviated or not, but use Title Case in any case, e.g. “825 Hay St” but “825 Shafto Lane”

-For numeric street names, spell the name out, e.g. “123 Fourth Avenue”.
+For numeric street names, spell the name out, e.g. “123 Fourth Ave”.

 Do not abbreviate street suffixes.